 Other significant design features, such as but not limited to heights, widths and lengths of elements of design, exterior materials and treatments, roof structures, exposed mechanical equipment, service and storage areas, retaining walls, landscaping, signs, lightposts, parking areas and fences, service and loading areas.

 Visual offensiveness or other poor qualities of exterior design, including, with respect to signs, considerations of the harmony or discord of colors or incompatibility of the proposed structure with the terrain on which it is to be located, including but not limited to excessive divergences of the height or levels of any part of the structure from the grade of the terrain.

 [Amended 10-27-1982 by L.L.
 No. 16-1982]

-The Board of Architectural Review shall advise with respect to public buildings and such other matters as the Board of Trustees, the Zoning Board or the Planning Board may refer to it.
+The Board of Architectural Review shall advise with respect to public buildings and such other matters as the Board of Trustees, the Board of Appeals, or the Planning Board may refer to it.